Pratham-verma/File-Manipulation-System/README.md

 ## Usage

 1. To use the FileManager class, follow these steps:

 Include the necessary headers:

 cpp

-#include<iostream>
+- #include < iostream >

-#include<fstream>
+- #include < fstream >

-#include<string>
+- #include < string >

-#include<cstdio>
+- #include < cstdio >

-#include<cstring>
+- #include < cstring >

-#include<sys/stat.h>
+- #include <sys/stat.h>

 2. Create an instance of the FileManager class, providing the desired filename as a parameter:

-  FileManager fm("test.txt");
+     FileManager fm( " test.txt " );

 3. Use the FileManager methods to perform file operations.
 The available methods are: save_to_file(string content): Saves the given content to the file specified during FileManager initialization.